Great Reasons to Stay Put in an Apartment

 If you have, congratulations!
 The following might be just a few of the reasons why you feel that way.

 In real estate, location is king.
 If your current apartment is located near work or school and offers easy access to highways and many of your favorite haunts, you know just how true that old adage is.
-A convenient location can make an apartment home feel like a real treasure.
+It'll take a lot of big advantages of a new place to give up a great location, especially if it means creating a big daily commute.

 The qualities of a neighborhood can also be enough to make you stay in an apartment, long-term.
 Consider walkability, diversity and the “cool factor.”
 Do you enjoy the character of your current neighborhood?
 Would you miss its unique quirks or cultural offerings?